usc-isi-i2/linked-maps/README.md

 # Linked Maps

-A framework for unsupervised conversion of vector data - extracted from USGS historical topographic map archives - into linked and publishable spatio-temporal data as `RDF`.
+A framework for automatic conversion of vector data - extracted from USGS historical topographic map archives - into linked and publishable spatio-temporal data as `RDF`.
 The resulting knowledge graphs can be easily queried and visualized to understand the changes of features in specific regions over time.

 The process runs in three steps which can be executed separately (see the following sections):
 1. __Automatic geometric feature partitioning__